-Research Division 1, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: masahiro.higo@boj.or.jp, sachiko.kuroda@boj.or.jp <new address>)
+Research Division 1, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: masahiro.higo@boj.or.jp, sachiko.kuroda@boj.or.jp)

-The author would like to thank Professor Genshiro Kitagawa (The Institute of Statistical Mathematics and of Statistical Science Economics), Professor Hiroshi Teruyama (Kyoto University) and Mr. Takeshi Kimura (Bank of Japan) for their helpful comments.
-We have also received helpful advice from Seisho Sato (The Institute of Statistical Mathematics and of Statistical Science Economics) for the use of the DECOMP program in his home page.
+The authors would like to thank Professor Genshiro Kitagawa (the Institute of Statistical Mathematics and of Statistical Science Economics), Professor Shinichi Kitasaka (Kobe University), Professor Hiroshi Teruyama (Kyoto University), and Takeshi Kimura (Bank of Japan) for their helpful comments.
+We have also received helpful advice from Seisho Sato (the Institute of Statistical Mathematics and of Statistical Science Economics) for the use of the DECOMP program on his home page.